 What do Quality Management Radiologic Technologists do?

-Quality Management Radiologic Technologists (RTs) oversee and perform quality control on imaging equipment and processes to ensure high-quality, diagnostic images while minimizing patient and staff radiation exposure.
+Quality Management: Radiologic Technologists (RTs) oversee and perform quality control of imaging equipment and processes to ensure high-quality diagnostic images while minimizing patient and staff radiation exposure.

-Their responsibilities include conducting tests on equipment, documenting quality control procedures, identifying and reporting issues, and assisting with improvements to the quality management system to maintain efficiency and safety in the diagnostic imaging department.
+Their responsibilities include conducting equipment tests, documenting quality control procedures, identifying and reporting issues, and assisting with improvements to the quality management system to maintain efficiency and safety in the diagnostic imaging department.

 Equipment Testing & Maintenance: Performing daily, weekly, monthly, and annual tests on imaging equipment to ensure it is functioning optimally.